Mizoram: Attractions

 Mizoram is a place with flora and fauna rich landscape and pleasant climate.
-The tourism ministry regulates the maintenance and upgrade of tourist lodges throughout the state.

 The state is a bird watcher's destination.
 For Mrs. Hume's pheasant (Syrmaticus humiae), Mizoram is a stronghold.
 Wild water buffalo, Sumatran rhinoceros, elephants and other mammals have been spotted in the past.

-Mizoram is also one of few places where a Winterline phenomenon is visible.

 Issues

 Chakmaland

-Chakmaland is the proposed Union territory for the predominantly Buddhist Chakma people in Mizoram.
-Chakmas have been demanding to convert the existing Chakma Autonomous District Council in Mizoram into a Union territory.
+Having an estimated population of more than 100,000 per 2011 Indian census, the Chakmas have been demanding to convert the existing Chakma Autonomous District Council in Mizoram into a Union territory.

 Alcohol prohibition

 In 1996, the government of Mizoram banned liquor.
 The church leaders (Mizoram Kohhran Hruaitute Committee) argue that state government should keep the ban and not seek to amend the law, while others argue prohibition should be lifted.
 However, it has been difficult to enforce the ban due to the high demand for alcohol.

 In 2008, the Mizoram Excise and Narcotics (Wine) Rules amended the ban of 1996 to allow the manufacture, export, sale, possession and consumption of wine in Mizoram made from grapes and guava which would help the economy of the state, reduce fruit waste from farms, and encourage large scale commercialisation.
 In 2011 the bill was amended to include apple, ginger, passion fruit, peach and pear wine.

 In 2013, the state assembly unanimously passed a resolution to study the impact of liquor prohibition.
 In 2014, the state's narcotics minister noted that the liquor ban had produced some serious problems in Mizo society due to the drinking of spurious and unhealthy (locally made) liquor, known as zu.
 The government suggested it would introduce an amended liquor bill allowing retail shops to operate in Aizawl and other district headquarters to sell liquor – but not in bars.
 Furthermore, they would not consult the powerful church on the issue.
-The amended bill was proposed to be tabled for state legislative assembly discussion after May 2014.

-The Mizoram Liquor (Prohibition and Control) Act, 2014 (Act No. 8 of 2014) was enacted on 10 July 2014 which received the assent of the governor of Mizoram on 11 July 2014 repealed the Mizoram Liquor Total Prohibition Act, 1995, except the Mizoram Excise and Narcotics (Wine) Rules, 2008.

 The Mizoram Liquor Prohibition and Control bill of 2014 was repealed on 20 March 2019 with the Mizoram Liquor Prohibition Bill 2019, it was a legislation promised by the Mizo National Front.